Support the Student Experience

 SLICE provides students with free muffins and coffee during fall and spring semester finals.
 Volunteers are needed to greet students and wish them luck on their finals.

-The is a brand new series of events that will occur in January to welcome back our students to the spring semester.
+This series of events occurs in January to welcome students back to campus in the spring semester.
 Volunteers will be needed for running activities and general support.
 Your office/department could also facilitate or host an activity.

 This long standing tradition at CMU is the culmination of hard work that students have invested during the year.
 Volunteers are needed to support the Move-On process, supporting various roles at Buggy races, and more.
 This is a unique opportunity to see the behind the scenes of Carnival.